Transition to Adulthood

 Disability Law Center

-A private non-profit organization designated by the Governor to protect the rights of people with disabilities in Utah.
-Mission: To enforce and strengthen laws that protect the opportunities, choices and legal rights of people with disabilities in Utah.
+A nonprofit organization designated by the Governor to protect the rights of people with disabilities in Utah.
+Mission: to enforce and strengthen laws that protect the opportunities, choices and legal rights of people with disabilities in Utah.

 DSCC Transition Resources for Families